Is There a Cure for Spider Veins? Vein Specialists Q&A

 What Is the Cure for Spider Veins?

 Chances are, if you have spider veins or varicose veins, you have gotten a lot of advice on home remedies.
 For example, many people use witch hazel and/or products made with horse chestnut to reduce the pain and inflammation associated with swollen blood vessels.
-These options can be helpful in keeping your discomfort to a minimum, but they are unlikely to solve the problem long-term.
-A truly effective cure for spider veins and varicose veins requires intervention from an expert.
+These options can help keep your discomfort to a minimum but are unlikely to solve the problem long-term.
+A truly effective treatment for spider veins and varicose veins requires intervention from an expert.

-Your vein doctor in NY or vein doctor in NJ has a variety of methods to treat varicose veins and get rid of spider veins.
-Most are designed to permanently close unhealthy vessels, allowing blood to automatically reroute through healthier veins.
+Your vein doctor has a variety of methods to treat varicose veins and get rid of spider veins.
+Most are designed to permanently close unhealthy vessels, allowing blood to reroute through healthier veins automatically.
 The tissue from the closed veins is reabsorbed by your body, eliminating the appearance of varicose and spider veins.

 Typically, treatment is delivered through a very small incision in your skin.
-The unhealthy vein is sealed through the use of medication, heat, laser energy, or vein glue, depending on your specific situation.
+Depending on your situation, the unhealthy vein is sealed through medication, heat, laser energy, or vein glue.
 Your vein doctor uses a local anesthetic, rather than general anesthesia, so there is no need for a hospital visit.
-These procedures take between 15 and 30 minutes, and you can resume your normal activities right away.
+These procedures take between 15 and 30 minutes, and you can resume your normal activities immediately.

-Note that physicians in other specialties may offer an alternative cure for spider veins, such as a surface laser treatment.
+Physicians in other specialties may offer an alternative cure for spider veins, such as a surface laser treatment.
 However, there are two reasons that you should consider visiting a vein specialist instead.
 First, surface laser treatments are often ineffective.
-Second, a comprehensive exam from an experienced vein doctor ensures that if there is an underlying condition like CVI causing your varicose veins and spider veins, it will be diagnosed before symptoms become more serious.
+Second, a comprehensive exam from an experienced vein doctor ensures that an underlying condition like CVI causing your varicose veins and spider veins will be diagnosed before symptoms become more serious.

 How Do I Choose a Vein Specialist?